NathanW2/nathanw.net/_posts/2013-02-05-my-qgis-git-workflow.md

    18cd145..89bdb10  master     -> upstream/master
 {% endhighlight %}

-Now that we have the changes in our local repo we need to bring our master branch up to date with the latest changes from upstream`.
+Now that we have the changes in our local repo we need to bring our master branch up to date with the latest changes from upstream.
 I use `rebase` here because I don't want to see `merge master into master etc etc` each time I want to bring my master branch up to date.
 In the end I want my local `master` branch to reflect `upstream/master` exactly

 {% highlight bash %}
 $ git rebase upstream/master